Duralar innovates physical vapor deposition processes using mass flow control

 - No inaccuracies due to changing temperature or pressure conditions, since the closed-loop sensor in the controller compensates for volumetric changes

-Soon, Duralar was producing coated parts by pumping down the chamber to a vacuum, flowing in just the right amount of gases, adding material vapor, and turning it to a plasma which bonds to the parts.
+Soon, Duralar was producing coated parts by pumping down the chamber to a vacuum, flowing in just the right amount of gases, adding material vapor, and turning it into a plasma that bonds to the parts.

 Challenge 2: Developing a process to deposit thin coatings